Wasserstein projection distance for fairness testing of regression models: Wasserstein projection-based optimal data perturbation for regression models

 \section{Wasserstein projection-based optimal data perturbation for regression models}

-In this section, we present an optimal data perturbation framework, as an extension coming from the fairness testing theorems, to improve fairness with respect to predefined fairness criteria by a degree $\eta$, as formalized in the following theorem.
-Proofs can be found in~\Cref{sec:proofs}.
+In this section, we present an optimal data perturbation framework, as an extension coming from the fairness testing theorems, to improve fairness with respect to predefined fairness criteria by a degree, as formalized in the following theorem.

 \begin{theorem}[Optimal data perturbation] Let $\delta_i = \phi(\hat{x}_i, \hat{a}_i, \hat{y}_i$), which is the value of the standard fairness metric for each data point $i$.
 Let \begin{widetext}

 \end{widetext} where $\eta \in [0,1]$.
 Let $x_i^\eta \in \mathcal{X}$ and $y_i^\eta \in \mathcal{Y}$ be the optimal solutions from the inner minimization in~\Cref{eq:optimal-perturbation}.
 Then, the empirical distribution generated by $\mathcal{R}$ and $\{x_i^\eta, \hat{a}_i, y_i^\eta\}_{i=1}^N$ perturbs the model predictions such that the value of the standard fairness metric is reduced by $\eta$. \end{theorem}